awsdocs/amazon-redshift-management-guide/doc_source/connecting-using-workbench.md

 # Connect to Your Cluster by Using SQL Workbench/J<a name="connecting-using-workbench"></a>

- Amazon Redshift does not provide or install any SQL client tools or libraries, so you must install any that you want to use with your clusters\.
+ Amazon Redshift doesn't provide or install any SQL client tools or libraries, so you must install any that you want to use with your clusters\.
 If you already have a business intelligence application or any other application that can connect to your clusters using a standard PostgreSQL JDBC or ODBC driver, then you can skip this section\.
 If you don't already have an application that can connect to your cluster, this section presents one option for doing so using SQL Workbench/J, a free, DBMS\-independent, cross\-platform SQL query tool\.

 ## Install SQL Workbench/J<a name="set-up-sqlworkbench"></a>